Financial position of the United States: Financial sector

 In 1946, the US financial sector owed $3 billion of debt, or 1.35% of GDP.
 By 2009 this had increased to $15.6 trillion, or 109.5% of GDP.

 Most debt owed by the US financial sector is in the form of federal government sponsored enterprise (GSE) issues and agency-backed securities.
 This refers to securities guaranteed and mediated by federal agencies and GSEs such as Ginnie Mae, Fannie Mae, and Freddie Mac, among others.
 This group also includes the mortgage pools that are used as collateral in collateralized mortgage obligations.
 The proportion of financial sector debt owed in the form of GSE and federally related mortgage pools has remained relatively constant – $863 million or 47% of total financial sector debt in 1946 was in such instruments; this has increased to 57% of financial sector debt in 2009, although this now represents over $8 trillion.

 Bonds represent the next largest part of financial sector debt.
 In 1946, bonds represented 6% of financial sector debt, but by 1953 this proportion had risen to 24%.
 This remained relatively constant until the late 1970s; bonds fell to 14% of financial sector debt in 1981.
 This coincided with Federal Reserve chairman Paul Volcker's strategy of combating stagflation by raising the federal funds rate; as a result the prime rate peaked at 21.5%, making financing through credit markets prohibitively expensive.
 Bonds recovered in the 1980s, representing approximately 25% of financial sector debt throughout the 1990s; however, between 2000 and 2009, bonds issued by the financial sector had increased to 37% of financial sector debt, or $5.8 trillion.

 Bonds and GSE/federal agency-backed issues represent all but 12% of financial sector debt in 2009.

 Households and non-profits

+At the end of the second quarter of 2026, households and nonprofit organizations held $217.8 trillion in assets and $21.9 trillion in liabilities, for net worth of $195.9 trillion.
+Net worth increased by $12.8 trillion during the quarter, primarily because of capital gains on corporate equities.
+The Federal Reserve combines households and nonprofit organizations in these Financial Accounts figures.

 In 1946, US households and non-profits owed $35 billion of debt or 15.8% of GDP.
 By 2009 this figure had risen to $13.6 trillion or 95.4% of GDP.
 Home mortgage debt in 1946 represented 66.5% of household debt; consumer credit represented another 24%.
 By 2009, home mortgage debt had risen to 76% of household debt and consumer credit had fallen to 18.22%.
 According to the McKinsey Global Institute, the 2008 financial crisis was caused by "unsustainable levels of household debt."
 The ratio of debt to household income rose by about one-third from 2000 to 2007.
 The US currently has the twelfth highest debt to GDP ratio among advanced economies.